jpinckard/duet/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploying with Amplify

+First, build the application:

+`ng build`

+Then, publish your changes to amplify:

+`amplify publish`

+In the AWS console, navigate to the Amplify page.
+Then, navigate to All Apps > duet.
+Then, drag the 'dist/duet' folder into the Amplify dev page for duet.